-For our empirical test, we examine manufacturing firms in China.
+For our empirical analysis, we examine manufacturing firms in China.
 Manufacturing firms have the advantage of being highly tradable, as is consistent with the assumption in our model that demand does not depend on location or local markets.
 Our measurement methods are standard and closely follow the existing literature.

-$^{^{20}}$ By the same argument, however, measurement error that is perfectly correlated at the level of the cluster biases the estimate of κ upward, and the overall bias for a mix of idiosyncratic and cluster-specific measurement error depends on the relative strength of each.
+$^{20}\mathrm{By}$ the same argument, however, measurement error that is perfectly correlated at the level of the cluster biases the estimate of $\kappa$ upward, and the overall bias for a mix of idiosyncratic and cluster-specific measurement error depends on the relative strength of each.